ibm-cloud-docs/pattern-vpc-security/application-security-domain.md

 {: #WAF-options}

 - {{site.data.keyword.cis_full_notm}}: Using Cloud Internet Service WAFs may be more applicable in situations where you need a broad range of capabilities that are commonly found in Content Delivery Networks such as global load balancing, DNS features, URL control and so on
 - NexGen Firewall: Applicable where a NexGen firewall is already at the Internet edge and there are no additional needs that can be found in content delivery networks.
-NexGen firewalls are typically deployed in “edge” or transit VPCs to provide more advanced firewall functions like Intrusion Detection / Intrusion Protect (IDS/IPS) among other capabilities
+NexGen firewalls are typically deployed in “edge” or transit VPCs to provide more advanced firewall functions like Intrusion Detection and Intrusion Protect (IDS/IPS) among other capabilities
 - {{site.data.keyword.cis_full_notm}}: Using Cloud Internet Service (CIS) WAFs may be more applicable in situations where you need a broad range of capabilities that are commonly found in Content Delivery Networks such as global load balancing, DNS features, URL control
 - NexGen Firewall: Applicable where a NexGen firewall is already at the Internet edge and there are no additional needs that can be found in content delivery networks.
-NexGen firewalls are typically deployed in “edge” or transit VPCs to provide more advanced firewall functions like Intrusion Detection / Intrusion Protect (IDS/IPS) among other capabilities
+NexGen firewalls are typically deployed in “edge” or transit VPCs to provide more advanced firewall functions like Intrusion Detection and Intrusion Protect (IDS/IPS) among other capabilities
 - No WAF: Customer might elect to forgo the use of a WAF in private environments where there might be a private connection to on-premises infrastructure.
 A customer might have their own WAF in a Demilitarized Zone (DMZ) on-premises.

 ### Best practices